andraztori/marrakesh/marrakesh/architecture.md

 **Why This Matters**:
 - Pacing optimization can be considered a separate problem from marketplace optimization
-- The interesting research questions lie in pricing, bidding strategies, and marketplace design
-- By removing pacing as a variable, we can cleanly observe other dynamics
+- By removing pacing as a variable, we can cleanly observe other market dynamics
-- Real-world systems typically have pacing solutions; the question is what happens after pacing is solved

 The convergence mechanism in Marrakesh is **not** a pacing algorithm to be studied—it's a **simulation setup tool** that ensures campaigns operate at their optimal pacing point, allowing researchers to focus on other aspects of marketplace behavior.

 ### Deterministic Randomness

 The simulation uses seeded random number generation to ensure reproducibility.
-This allows:
-- Exact replication of experiments
-- Controlled comparison between different configurations
-- Debugging and validation of results
-- Scientific rigor in experimentation

 **Global Random Seed**:
 - A global `RAND_SEED` (`AtomicU64`) enables reproducible multiple simulation runs
-- Each seeding site XORs the global seed with local seeds for reproducibility
 - The seed can be set per iteration to enable multiple runs of the same scenario with different random sequences
-- This allows statistical analysis across multiple runs while maintaining reproducibility
+- This allows analysis across multiple runs while maintaining reproducibility

 ---

 ## Marketplace Model

-### Three-Party System
+### Two-Party System

-Marrakesh models a marketplace with three distinct parties, each with different objectives and constraints:
+Marrakesh models a marketplace with two distinct parties, each with different objectives and constraints:

 1. **Sellers** (Supply Side)
    - Offer impressions with different pricing models